rbruenig/qperf/README.md

 Usage: ./qperf [options]

 Options:
-  -s              run as server
+  -p              port to listen on/connect to (default 18080) -s              run as server
   -c target       run as client and connect to target server -t time (s)     run for X seconds (default 10s)